Chapter 9 Bridges to GIS software

-find_algorithms() searches all QGIS geoalgorithms with the help of regular expressions.
+find_algorithms() searches all QGIS geoalgorithms using regular expressions.
 Assuming that the short description of the function contains the word “union”, we can run: If one has no clue at all what the name of a geoalgorithm might be, one can leave the search_term-argument empty which will return a list of all available QGIS geoalgorithms.